Jitendra-Devra/Oasis-Infobyte-Projects/README.md

 ﻿# Oasis-Infobyte-Projects
-This project consist tasks of creating - Calculator,A Tribute Page,A To-Do app,A Authentication web page
+This project consist tasks of creating :
+- A Calculator,
+- A Tribute Page,
+- A To-Do app,
+- A Authentication web page